raspberrypilearning/getting-started-scratch/en/step_13.md

 set [pitch v] effect to (beat) :: sound
 ```

-Play the sound in a separate `forever`{:class="block3control"} loop so that the pitch will change immediately rather than waiting until the sound has finished playing:
+Play the sound in a separate `forever`{:class="block3control"} loop, so that the pitch will change immediately, rather than waiting until the sound has finished playing:

 ```blocks3
 when flag clicked